 English majors may minor in Creative Writing if they choose the literature concentration in the major.
 In place of the ENG-L 202 requirement for the minor, English majors take any creative writing course.
 In addition, they have the option to substitute another creative writing course for the literary survey requirement of the minor.

 Dr. Kelcey Ervick is the Advisor for the Creative Writing Minor.

 Minor in Film Studies

 English majors may minor in Film Studies with either the literature or writing concentration in the major.
 The minor may include up to 6 credit hours at the 100-level.
 In addition, students seeking to apply a course with a more comprehensive theme to the minor should be able to show that a major portion of their work, such as a term paper or similar assignment, dealt directly with a film studies topic.
 The Film Studies Committee reviews applications for substitutions.

 For the Film Studies Minor Checklist.

 Elaine Roth is the Advisor for the Film Studies Minor.

-Jackie Collins is the Advisor for the Professional Writing Certificate.
+Elaine Roth is the Advisor for the Professional and Public Writing Minor.